ITfoxtec/ITfoxtec.SAML2/README.md

 <strong>Maintenance of this component is discontinued.
 Please use the <a href="https://itfoxtec.com/identitysaml2">ITfoxtec Identity Saml2</a> component instead.</strong>
 <br /><br />

-> <strong>I strongly recommend updating to the new komponent <a href="https://itfoxtec.com/identitysaml2">ITfoxtec Identity Saml2</a> because there are a handful of security issues with this old komponent.</strong>
+> <strong>I strongly recommend updating to the new component <a href="https://itfoxtec.com/identitysaml2">ITfoxtec Identity Saml2</a> because there are a handful of security issues with this old component.</strong>

 <br /><br />